-Colorado is home to Denver which is one of the country’s fastest growing large cities.
+Colorado is home to Denver, which is one of the country’s fastest growing large cities.
 There are also several other metro areas in Colorado that are bursting at the seams such as Boulder, Colorado Springs, and even some smaller towns.
 Love it or hate it, all of that growth means that Colorado’s construction industry is also experiencing tremendous growth, and it shows no signs of slowing down anytime soon.
 Now is the best time to learn more about Notices of Intent to Lien in Colorado.

 One of those “important-in-Colorado” documents is the Notice of Intent to Lien, a document that’s required in Colorado.
 Please read on for an overview of this notice and why it matters in the state of Colorado.

-What Is a Notice of Intent to Lien?
+Notice of Intent to Lien in Colorado

 Therefore, a Notice of Intent is a great way to get everyone’s attention and prompt a payment.

-Sending a Notice of Intent is Required in Colorado
+Notices of Intent Are Mandatory in Colorado

-However, the NOI document is so effective at prompting payment (as discussed above), that here at Levelset, we recommend that construction companies send a Notice of Intent on every project where they’re experiencing payment issues.
+However, the NOI document is so effective at prompting payment, that here at Levelset, we recommend that construction companies send a Notice of Intent on every project where they’re experiencing payment issues.

 The time period to send a Colorado Notice of Intent is 10 days before you file the mechanics lien with the county clerk and recorder’s office.
 Sending the notice does not extend or change the deadline to file a mechanics lien in any way.